How to Get a Pennsylvania Insurance License

 After you’ve determined which licenses you need, you must now take your Pennsylvania insurance pre-license education courses.

-Most folks choose to take their insurance pre-license course online.
+Most folks choose to take their insurance pre-license course online with their own computer.
 These courses are created specifically to give you the skills you need to pass the test.
 The types of licenses you choose (also known as “lines of authority”) will determine which courses you take.

 Pennsylvania combines all of its pre-license education into one twenty-four (24) hour requirement.
 This means that you will take the same amount of coursework whether you’re getting just your Life Insurance License, or if you plan on getting Life, Accident, and Health and the Property and Casualty License.